 College Orchestra

 We welcome students from all disciplines and concentration from across campus—you do not need to be a music major to participate.
-Faculty and staff, community members, and professional players are also included when possible.
+Faculty and staff, community members, and professional players are also welcome when possible.

-The orchestra presents two concerts a year of major repertoire and is involved in special events.
+The orchestra presents two concerts a year and is involved in special events.
 Over the last two decades, the orchestra has performed with professional soloists from the Metropolitan Opera, as well as the College Choir, Concerto Competition winners, in Theater Department productions, radio performances, and in festivals and symposia.

-Rehearsals - Spring 2023
+Rehearsals - Fall 2024

 Sunday and Thursday, 7:00-9:00 p.m.